lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 Now that you've got your site up and running you'll want it to update automatically the way GitHub Pages does, whenever you push changes from your local machine.

-Essentially we want to run `bundle exec jekyll build --destination /var/www/html` automatically on the VPS every time we `git push` to our remote.
+Essentially we want to run `bundle exec jekyll build --destination /var/www/html` automatically on the server every time we `git push` changes to it.

 In the repo on your local machine, add a git remote pointing to the version on the remote server, e.g.: